At this point, you are probably at home, wondering when life (and your business) will get back to normal.

 Don’t let the Corona pandemic cut your relationship/communication with customers.
 With that said, avoid tacky and opportunistic disaster-related promotions.
 Don’t make your customers feel that you’re using the situation to take advantage of them.
 Instead, be open, honest, and genuine in your communications with customers.

 - Switch your face-to-face meetings to Zoom or Skype.
 Before customers cancel appointments, be proactive and ask them if they prefer an online session.

 - Be available to your customers on multiple platforms – Whatsapp, Skype, Zoom, Slack, Viber, and Telegram.

 Focus on Customer Retention

 - Send a “checking up on you,” email to your customers.
-The focus here should be showing your genuine support and not selling.
+The focus here should be on showing your genuine support and not selling.

 Above all, Keep Calm and Get Your Game On